 The GPL is frequently seen as a “complicated” license, and thus less desirable than the “simpler” BSD-like family of licenses.
+I have stumbled upon a description of the situation that really bears repeating (I believe the kids nowadays call this “retweeting”).

 To summarize, the apparent complexity of free licenses only exists because free licenses are actually simple enough to be understood by developers, who typically otherwise ignore legal matters.
 By comparison, proprietary EULAs are a tangled complicated mess, probably deliberately.
 In this vein, ayers writes,